Explore the mortality rate maps

-Previously, you mapped the differences in mortality rates for black and white women.
+Previously, you mapped the differences in breast cancer mortality rates for Black and White women.
 Next, you'll determine how wide the mortality rate gap is in each county.
 You'll calculate this gap using a rate ratio, which compares rates (of mortality, in this case) in two groups that differ by demographic characteristics (race, in this case).
-The rate for the primary group of interest (black women) is divided by the rate for a comparison group (white women).
+The rate for the primary group of interest (Black women) is divided by the rate for a comparison group (White women).
 Using this statistic, you'll perform a hot spot analysis to map where the mortality rates are highest.
 Based on your results, your cancer research advocacy group will know in which areas of the country to focus its campaign.

 - If necessary, open your Breast Cancer Mortality project.